-I am a Belgian student in law, who arrived in Leeds in January 2015.
+As a Belgian student in law, I arrived in Leeds in January 2015.
 The University of Leeds had a dual master agreement with my home university, the Vrije Universiteit Brussel (VUB), which allowed me to spend 6 months at the School of Law as a postgraduate student.
 The professor teaching my favourite module (International Competition Law) encouraged me to stay on as a PhD student.
 She became my primary supervisor.

 I hold a Bachelor and Master’s degree in Law from the Vrije Universiteit Brussel (VUB), as well as an LLM in Comparative Corporate and Financial Law from the VUB and the University of Leeds.

 I have worked as a paralegal assistant for several solicitors’ firms, taught French and Dutch to children and adults and worked as a freelance translator for SMEs.
 Before coming to the UK, I was secretary for Artemis, the female career network.
-Currently I provide legal consultancy to practitioners, and teach on the EU Law and Competition Law UG modules.
+I provide legal consultancy to practitioners, and teach EU Law and Competition Law.

 What motivated me to undertake PhD study?